VytautasKuklys/kura-privacy/privacy-policy.md

 - kurã is distributed through Google Play, which uses Google Play Protect to scan apps for security.
 Google may collect data as per their privacy policy (https://policies.google.com/privacy).

 ## Contact:
-- For questions, contact us at [your email].
+- For questions, contact us at [vytautaskuk@gmail.com].

 By using kurã, you agree to this privacy policy.